Human Rights Defender of Armenia

 The Human Rights Defender of Armenia (Հայաստանի մարդու իրավունքների պաշտպան) is the official ombudsman, who, acting pursuant to the Constitution of Armenia, as well as, principles and norms of international law, protects the human rights and fundamental freedoms of individuals.
 The office of the Human Rights Defender was established in 2003 and has since became a member of the European Ombudsman Institute.
 The headquarters of the Human Rights Defender of Armenia are located in Yerevan.
-Since 24 January 2022, Kristinne Grigoryan was elected as the Human Rights Defender of Armenia by the National Assembly.
+Since 12 April 2023, Anahit Manasyan was elected as the Human Rights Defender of Armenia by the National Assembly.

 Background

 The word "Ombudsman" has Swedish roots and the literal translation means "grievance person".
 This word in its modern meaning was first used by the Swedish parliament in the 19th century when establishing the office of the justitieombudsman.
 This office was responsible for defending citizens when they had issues with the government.

 Human rights defenders operate all over the world.
 Independent of whether the state is stable or not due to internal conflicts, non-democratic or having strong democratic practice, economically developing or not, the defenders role in a country is always crucial.
 They seek to promote and protect human rights in the context of a variety of challenges, including societal development, migration, structural adjustment policies, and political transition.